Updated: Feb 26

-If you’ve ever gotten a ticket or have gotten into an accident you have probably heard of points.
-Every time you violate a driving rule and a cop pulls you over it is worth a certain amount of points.
+If you’ve ever received a ticket or an accident, you have probably heard of points.
+Every time you violate a driving rule and a cop pulls you over, it is worth a certain amount of points.
 The point system was made to make people more wary of driving negligently.
-Every point adds up and when you get to enough points your license can actually be suspended.
+Every point adds up and when you get to a certain number, your license can actually be suspended.
 So let’s give you the full scope of the points system and what it can do.

 Describing points in plain terms

-The points system as stated previously was made to make people drive more safely and be more wary of the road rules.
-The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) is responsible for ensuring those rules are upheld and they are the ones who keep track of your points.
-They have the final say as to how those points will affect a person’s ability to drive.
+The points system, as stated previously, was made to make people drive more safely and be more wary of the road rules.
+The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) ensures those rules are upheld and they are the ones who keep track of your points.
+They have the final say on how those points will affect a person’s privilege to drive.

 How do you receive points?

 There are many violations which add points to your license.
 This includes anything from basic violations, running a red light, improper lane changes and more.
 To make it easier for you to see which actions can result in points, we have laid out a few scenarios for you.